Muntasir101/Gmail/README.md

 You will get HTML report

-##### JSON Report:

-To generate a JSON report Use `mvn test -Dcucumber.options="–plugin json:target/result.json"`

-##### Extent Spark Reports
+##### Extent Reports

-The Framework uses [Spark Reports Framework](http://www.extentreports.com/docs/versions/4/java/spark-reporter.html) to generate the HTML Test Reports
+The Framework uses Extent report to generate the HTML Test Reports.